ahmed-el-halawani/wezy/README.md

 # WEZY Android weather app

-Weatherapp is a simple weather forecast app, which uses some APIs to fetch 7 day forecast data from the OpenWeatherMap and to fetch places,cities,counties,coords etc. from Geocoder.
+WEZY is a simple weather forecast app, which uses some APIs to fetch 7 day forecast data from the OpenWeatherMap and to fetch places,cities,counties,coords etc. from Geocoder.
 The main goal of this app is to be a sample of how to build an high quality Android application that uses the Architecture components. in Kotlin.

 ## Requirements